joypauls/joypauls.dev-hugo/content/posts/what_is_e/index.md

 draft: true
 ---

-> *The exponential function ... is the instrument used, in one form or another, to describe the behavior of growing things.*[^1]
+> *The exponential function ... is the instrument used, in one form or another, to describe the behavior of growing things.*

 ## Before We Dive In